NickMcConnell/AngbandPlus/DaJAngbandReadme112.txt

 Thanks to:
-First to Andrew Sidwell and the previous mantainers for the great work on vanilla Angband, Eddie Grove for the patch (although I'm using a very old version of it), Pav for maintaining a great *band website, those on oook who gave coding/variant making advice, Bahman Rabii (and Pat Tracy) for bits taken from OAngband (a couple spells and descriptions for a lot of objects), Fizzix for finding bugs and other helpful feedback, Nick for a few spells from FAAngband and the Phantom of Eilenel, Shawn McHorse for that very nice list of Tolkien uniques, Andrew Doull for the link to Shawn McHorse's old post among other things, CunningGabe for new names of a couple jellies, and anyone else who gives comments or suggestions or just plays DaJAngband.
+Andrew Sidwell and the previous mantainers for the great work on vanilla Angband, Eddie Grove for the patch (although I'm using a very old version of it), Pav for maintaining a great *band website, those on oook who gave coding/variant making advice, reported bugs, and/or other helpful feedback, Bahman Rabii (and Pat Tracy) for bits taken from OAngband (a couple spells and descriptions for a lot of objects), Nick for a few spells from FAAngband and the Phantom of Eilenel, Shawn McHorse for that nice list of Tolkien uniques, Andrew Doull for the link to Shawn McHorse's old post among other things, and anyone else who gives comments or suggestions or just plays DaJAngband.
 ------------------------------------------------------------------------------------------

-Readme for DaJAngband 1.1.1
+Readme for DaJAngband 1.1.2
+		bugfixes since 1.1.1
+  declining to climb rubble no longer takes a turn. fixed bug: sometimes an ego with a random power with get throwing might (which uses a pval) as a random power, but not get a pval.
+(I think it's fixed) fixed bug: if a monster is immune to fire/cold, you learn that it is hurt by fire/cold fixed bug: the game lets you chose the blank classes at birth fixed bug: !temporary boost doesn't wear off when it boosts strength.
+It should work correctly now.
+It also appears in self knowledge now. fixed bug: garnets are sometimes invisible in tiles mode (assigned to wrong tile -a blank one) fixed bug: cannot do anything with squelched items in inventory with hide squelchable turned on

+		other changes since 1.1.1
+  quality squelch of jewelry.
+Also, squelch (non-splendid) ego staffs if blunt is set to squelch all but splendid. added character history / notetaking from NPP can now see any traps in the space when (l)ooking at a space with an object PASS_WALL & KILL_WALL monsters are now smart enough to go around permanent walls. couple more improvements to necromancy magic realm !super spellcasting now partially restores mana (up to 1/10 of max mana +1) as well as their usual effect elven cloaks and elven leather caps only pseudo as splendid if they have something other than stealth (because they always have a stealth bonus). significant tweaks on empty vault generation & puddle generation always recognise egos on aware jewelry without ID (I thought this was already the case, but it seems I was wrong) some other tweaks as usual..

-		Changes since original 1.1.0
+		Changes since 1.1.0
   telekinesis bugs fixed.
 It works the way it should now: must be either in line of sight or within max distance (usually about 8). removing curses with enchant scrolls is no longer dependant on the success of the enchantment monsters can no longer pick up (or destroy) the special vault chests.